j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 ![Gesture neural network 3-2-2 with weights](../assets/images/nn_3-2-2_weights.png)

-With the measurements take in the [previous section](../chapter3/gesture_recognition_data.md), one example calculation will be performed on a _moving closer_ measurement.
+With the measurements taken in the [previous section](../chapter3/gesture_recognition_data.md), one example calculation will be performed on a _moving closer_ measurement.
 All variables that belong together will be grouped into an array for convenience.
 Additionally, the linear activation function is defined.

 $$
 \displaylines{